 Unplug: A Simple Guide To Meditation For Busy Skeptics

-Unplug is a written by businesswoman Suze Yalof Schwartz and she is also the founder and CEO of a meditation studio called Unplug Meditation which is located in Los Angeles.
+Unplug is written by businesswoman Suze Yalof Schwartz, and she is also the founder and CEO of a meditation studio called Unplug Meditation which is located in Los Angeles.

 What makes this a good read?